mitchell-lang/docs/tutorials/tutorial-gbdt.md

-The `findBest` function uses the `Ord.argmax` function to pick the best item from the list, according to the comparison function that has been defined using the average number of leaves in the trees. `Ord.argmax` returns a value of type `DT.t option`, which can be one of two things.
+The `findBest` function uses the `Ord.argmax` function to pick the best item from the list, according to the comparison function that has been defined using the average number of leaves in the trees. `Ord.argmax` returns a value of type `D.t option`, which can be one of two things.
 If the list given to `Ord.argmax` is empty, then the result is `NONE`.
 Otherwise the list will be `SOME t`, where `t` is the chosen tree.